dynamsoft-docs/web-twain-docs/getstarted/scansettings.md

 <div class='blockquote-note'></div>
 > This article is part of our HelloWorld series.
 If you have not already reviewed HelloWorld, please start [here]({{site.getstarted}}helloworld.html)

 There are various settings you can specify to control your scan parameters to ensure that your incoming images are all uniform.
-For this example, we will explore setting  the scan PixelType (also known as colourspace) to greyscale, and setting the scan resolution to 150DPI by adding scan parameters to `AcquireImage()` in the HelloWorld application.
+To achieve this, you will need to modify the parameters of `AcquireImage()` in the HelloWorld application.

 ## Disabling the Scanner's built in UI

+Showing the scanner interface will cause the the scanner driver to override any scan settings you designate via JSON by the settings that are defined in the scanner UI.
+To ensure the settings take effect, you will need to disable the scanner interface during the scan process.

+### Disable the Scanner's UI via JSON

 Add `IfShowUI: false` to the JSON in `AcquireImageAsync()` in `AcquireImage()`.